risabhmishra/FamPay-Api/README.md

 ## Modify settings :
 1. The database username and password must be set before running the web app.
-2. cd FamPayAssignment/FamPayAssignment
+2. cd youtubeapi/youtubeapi
 3. open the __settings.py__ file and change the username and password in "DATABASES".
 4. Specify the username and password that was set for the database.
 5. Set DEVELOPER_KEY to the API key value from the APIs & auth > Registered apps.
 6. Set QUERY_TERM to 'search_query' to be searched in the YouTube Data Api.

-## Running FamPay Api :
+## Running Api :
 1. python3 manage.py makemigrations
 2. python3 manage.py migrate
 3 python3 manage.py runserver